Fetzima Coupon & Prices

 Is NiceRx a Fetzima coupon provider?

-How much is Fetzima with insurance?
+How much does Fetzima cost without insurance?

-How much is Fetzima without insurance?
+How much does Fetzima cost with insurance?

 What is Fetzima?

 Fetzima is an FDA (U.S. Food and Drug Administration) approved medication manufactured by Allergan.
 It is used for the treatment of Major Depressive Disorder (MDD).
 Fetzima is not recommended for the treatment of fibromyalgia.

 Fetzima is available as extended-release capsules, in the following doses: 20 mg, 40 mg, 80 mg, and 120 mg.